giridhar3105/Clustering_the_Countries/README.md

 - **Final Analysis and Recommendations**: Based on cluster analysis, underdeveloped countries in dire need of aid are identified, considering factors like low GDP per capita, low income, and high child mortality rates.

 - **Conclusion**: Hierarchical Clustering is chosen as the final model due to its interpretability and lack of requirement for specifying the number of clusters in advance.
+- ## Data Sources
+The project utilizes data from sources such as the World Bank, United Nations, and other reputable international organizations.
+The dataset includes socio-economic indicators such as GDP per capita, income, exports, imports, health expenditure, and child mortality rates.

+## Contributing
+Contributions are welcome!
+If you have any ideas for improving the project or adding new features, feel free to submit a pull request.

 ## How to Use